 Talking to My 9th Grader About Saving for College

-In the College Savings Indicator (CSI) Study conducted by Fidelity Investments and MEFA, results showed that Massachusetts parents want their children to help save for college costs by setting aside an average of $9,282 by high school graduation.
-However, 47 percent of parents with 10 graders or older haven't even started talking to their children about their expectations that they help save for college.
+In our recent College Savings Indicator (CSI) Study conducted by Fidelity Investments and MEFA, results showed that parents want their children to help save for college costs by setting aside a median of $5,000 by high school graduation.
+However, 45 percent of parents haven't even started talking to their children about their expectations that they help save for college.
 That disconnect could lead to a shortfall in reaching college savings goals and a tense situation when the college bill comes due.
 To get some perspective on this topic, I sat down with our Director of Marketing, Penny Hauck, a mother of three.
 She shared how her own family is preparing for college together, and some helpful tips for how families can start the college savings discussion.

 MC: When did you start saving for college?

-PH: I actually started saving for my oldest child in a U.Fund 529 college savings account when he was still in utero, because, through working at MEFA, I knew I could open an account with my Social Security number and then transfer the funds to his account under his own SSN once he was born.
+PH: I actually started saving for my oldest child, who is now 18, in the U.Fund, a 529 college savings account, when he was still in utero, because, through my work at MEFA, I knew I could open an account with my Social Security number and then transfer the funds to his account under his own SSN once he was born.
 So I got a jumpstart of about 9 months, which was great.
 Opening a 529 account at the time wasn't as easy as it is now.
-I had to fill out a 9-page paper application by hand.
+I had to fill out a paper application by hand.
 Now it's just a few easy steps online.

-When I had my girls, setting up a 529 account was just part of our checklist.
+A few years later when our family expanded and I had my girls, setting up a 529 account was just part of our checklist.
 There was no question about doing it.
 We just did it.
 I always tell parents to make sure that they open one account for every child in the family.
-Don't open one 529 account for one child and think you can use it for all of your children.
-Open an account for every child with a dedicated plan and timeline.
 It's cleaner that way and then each child can see the amount saved in his or her own account and add funds to it.
+Now there is also an opportunity for families who have just had a baby to take advantage of the BabySteps Savings Plan.

 MC: Do you expect your children to contribute toward college costs?

 PH: We do, but we don't have a set number in mind as far as how much we want them to contribute.
-Though maybe I should think about that.
-My husband and I are hoping to save enough to pay for tuition, fees, room, and board for all three children, and then have them pay for incidentals, basically anything else they need to purchase that doesn't show up on the college bill, like books, extra food, supplies, and transportation.
+My husband and I are hoping to save enough to pay for tuition, fees, food, and housing for all three children, and then have them pay for incidentals, basically anything else they need to purchase that doesn't show up on the college bill, like books, extra food, supplies, and transportation.
 So our children will have some responsibility to pay toward their own college costs.

 MC: Do your children know that you're saving for college?